mikewolfd/docket-ui/README.md

 the folder.
 3. In a terminal session, `cd` into the `docket` repo and run `npm run start`.
 This will get the backend running.
+NOTE: This command will not represent changes in src/
 4. In a separate terminal session, `cd` into the `docket-ui` repo and run `npm run test:server`.
 This will get the frontend running.